-Once the script is completed and runnable at the local machine then there are some configuration settings which need to be done in JMeter installed at Master and Slave machine which are as follow:
+Once the script is completed and runnable at the local machine then there are some configuration settings which need to be done in JMeter installed at the Master and Slave machine which are as follows:

-- Add IP Address or Host Name of all the slave machines (name should be separated by comma).
+- Add the IP Address or Host Name of all the slave machines (the name should be separated by a comma).

 jmeter-server.bat (on Windows)